eastgenomics/RD_requests/README.md

 | [DI-1094] | CEN/WES GRCh38 egg_sex_check thresholds - August 2024
 | [DI-1189] | Create new PanelApp JSON file
 | [DI-435] | Find and merge VCFs for creation of a GRCh38 POP AF VCF
+| [DI-1294] | Remove any content from the PID fields in workbooks in a given path

 [EBH-3050]: https://cuhbioinformatics.atlassian.net/browse/EBH-3050